kokkos/kokkos-fft/docs/intro/building.rst

 CMake options
 -------------

-We rely on CMake to build KokkosFFT, more specifically CMake3.22+.
+We rely on CMake to build KokkosFFT, more specifically ``CMake3.22+``.
 Here are the lists of CMake option.
 For FFTs on Kokkos device only, we do not need to add extra compile options but for Kokkos ones.
-In order to use KokkosFFT from both host and device, we need to add `KokkosFFT_ENABLE_HOST_AND_DEVICE=ON`.
+In order to use KokkosFFT from both host and device, we need to add ``KokkosFFT_ENABLE_HOST_AND_DEVICE=ON``.
-This option may be useful in case FFT is used for initialization at host.
+This option may be useful, for example FFT is used for initialization at host.
-However, to enable this option, we need a pre-installed FFTW for FFT on host, so it is disabled in default.
+However, to enable this option, we need a pre-installed ``fftw`` for FFT on host, so it is disabled in default.

 .. list-table:: CMake options
    :widths: 25 25 50